 The objectives of the proposed SAWS are listed in the beginning of this section.
 These include both research and management objectives.
-Some of the research objectives are already being addressed to some extent and the role of SAWS would be to stimulate co-ordinated research at a regional level through international co-operation with the active participation of the IWC.
-Co-ordinated, multi-disciplinary, research is widely recognized as being essential for management but it is clearly difficult to identify performance measures for quantifying the role of SAWS in this context.
-In previous reviews of IWC sanctuaries the Scientific Committee has not been able to agree on ways to measure research effort undertaken in response to the Sanctuary designation, compared to what might have been undertaken without a Sanctuary.
-Nevertheless, the proposed management plan to be established through liaison with member and non-member coastal States bordering the Sanctuary and relevant national, regional or international bodies, would be a new initiative whose success could be evaluated.
-In particular, an objective of SAWS is to provide an overall framework for the development of localized measures to maximize the conservation benefits at an ocean basin level.
+Some of the research objectives are already being addressed to some extent and the role of the SAWS would be to stimulate coordinated research at a regional level through international co-operation with the active participation of the IWC.
+Co-ordinated, multi-disciplinary research is widely recognized as being essential for management but it is difficult to identify performance measures for quantifying the role of SAWS in this context.
+In previous reviews of IWC sanctuaries the Scientific Committee has not been able to agree on ways to measure research effort undertaken in response to the Sanctuary designation, compared to what might have been undertaken without the existence of a Sanctuary.
+Nevertheless, the proposed management plan would be a new initiative whose success could be evaluated.
+One of the objectives of the SAWS is to provide an overall framework for the development of localized measures to maximize the conservation benefits at an ocean basin level.
 The necessary steps to achieve this objective will involve quantifying the combined contribution of localized management initiatives to overall conservation objectives.
-Although strictly not a performance measure of SAWS itself, this objective could provide a framework to measure the combined performance of the network of measures within SAWS.
+Although strictly not a performance measure of the SAWS itself, this objective could provide a framework to measure the combined performance of the network of measures within the SAWS.